ZIORWebDev/easy-dragdrop-file-uploader-pro-bak/README.md

 ## Features

+### Free Features:
-**Seamless Integration** – Adds a FilePond uploader field to Elementor Pro Forms
+- **Seamless Integration** – Adds a FilePond uploader field to Elementor Pro Forms
-**Asynchronous Uploads** – Upload files in the background without page reloads
+- **Asynchronous Uploads** – Upload files in the background without page reloads
-**Drag & Drop Support** – Easily upload files by dragging them into the field
+- **Drag & Drop Support** – Easily upload files by dragging them into the field
-**Customizable Settings** – Configure file size, allowed types, and more
+- **Customizable Settings** – Configure file size, allowed types, and more
-**Secure Upload Handling** – Uses WordPress file handling best practices
+- **Secure Upload Handling** – Uses WordPress file handling best practices

+### Premium Features:
+- **Add Uploaded Images to Media Library** – Automatically save uploaded images to the WordPress Media Library
+- **Attach Uploaded Files to Emails** – Send uploaded files as attachments in Elementor form email notifications

 ## Installation

 1. **Download & Upload:**
-   - Download the plugin ZIP from GitHub or the WordPress plugin directory.
+   - Purchase the plugin from Envato or Freemius.
    - Upload it to your WordPress site via **Plugins → Add New → Upload Plugin**.

 2. **Activate the Plugin:**